vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

       },
 ```

-You can also enable the Maximal Marginal Relevance Reranker in the Console
+To enable the Maximal Marginal Relevance Reranker in the Vectara Console UI:
-UI as follows:

 1. Open a corpus from the list and select the **Query** tab.
-2. Click **Configure retrieval** and a navigation drawer opens.
+2. Click **Retrieval** and a navigation drawer opens.
 3. Enable the **Rerank search results** option.

    ![Diversity Reranker](/img/diversity_reranker.png)
 4. Enter a value between `0.0` and `1.0` in the `Diversity factor` field.